snerstack/sner-monorepo/README.md

 * `report`, `report:data`, `info` are used to sort out issues already been processed by operator during engagement.
 Can be used to filter out and get "to be processed" vulns.

-Parsers are used to parse and ingest agent output data or raw files to storage.

-For list of currently available parser plugins see `sner/plugin/*/parser.py`

-##### Versioninfo

-Dataminend view of product-version informations for corresponding endpoints.

-##### Vulnsearch

-(EXPERIMENTAL) CPE-CVE correlations dataminig view.

-#### 2.3.2 Visuals

-Visualization modules of configuration and storage.

-#### 2.3.3 API interface

-Basic access to managed data.

-### 2.4 Snerlytics

-(EXPERIMENTAL) Set of external services for data analysis.

-  * Elastic storage (copy of storage data for analysis)
-  * CVE-Search (local instance used for CPE-CVE corelations)